MicrosoftDocs/visualstudio-docs/subscriptions/faq/admin/benefits/includes/activate-with-product-keys.md

 ---
-title: How do my developers activate software using product keys?
+title: How do my developers activate software using product keys from their Visual Studio Subscription?
 description: Depending on what product your subscriber has downloaded it can either be activated by logging in using the email address tied to the... ms.faqid: group2_3 ms.topic: include